fahidah/fahidah/README.md

 I am currently building myself on becoming a VR/AR developer.
 I love the XR space and its endless possibilities in revolutionizing the world.
 I look forward to collaborating on anything about the XR niche.

-YUo can reach me on: fahidah.abdussalam@gmail.com
+You can reach me on: fahidah.abdussalam@gmail.com

 FUN FACT ABOUT ME: I am a mandala artist and an interior decor enthutiast.